iotaledger/gas-station/README.md

 - fullnode-url: The fullnode that the gas pool will be talking to.
 - coin-init-config
     - target-init-balance: The targeting initial balance of each coin (in MIST).
-For instance if you specify 100000000 which is 0.1 SUI, the gas pool will attempt to split its gas coin into smaller gas coins each with 0.1 SUI balance during initialization.
+For instance if you specify 100000000 which is 0.1 IOTA, the gas pool will attempt to split its gas coin into smaller gas coins each with 0.1 IOTA balance during initialization.
     - refresh-interval-sec: The interval to look at all gas coins owned by the sponsor again and see if some new funding has been added.